 Interestingly, one of the theories of the origin of Agatha Christie's fictional character Miss Marple was that it was taken the name from a family named Marple, who lived at Marple Hall near her sister Madge's home at Abney Hall.

 Early History of the Merbles family

-Another 166 words (12 lines of text) covering the years 192 and 1921 are included under the topic Early Merbles History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merbles research.
+Another 50 words (4 lines of text) covering the years 192 and 1921 are included under the topic Early Merbles History in all our PDF Extended History products and printed products wherever possible.

 Merbles Spelling Variations